open-cloud/open-cloud.github.io.old/0_overview.md

 * **User:** A principle that invokes operations on objects and uses XOS resources.

-* **Role:** A set of privileges granted to a User in the context of some set of objects.
+* **Role:** A set of privileges granted to a User in the scope of some set of objects.

-* **RootPrivilege:** By virtue of having an account, every User implicitly has root privilege at one of two levels:
+* **RootPrivilege:** Global scope.
+By virtue of having an account, every User implicitly has root privilege at one of two levels:

   - **Admin:** Read/write access to all objects.